 All outlets currently or potentially used for drinking or cooking must be tested with a first-draw sample.
 In addition, beginning in the year 2023, the water tests are required to be repeated every three years.

 District Water Sources

-New York State has set safe levels at 15 parts per billion.
-The EPA’s (Environmental Protection Agency) safe-level requirement is 20 parts per billion.
-Please find final results for the New York State Department of Health's Lead Testing in School Drinking Water from Vestal Central School District buildings.
-Vestal High School, Vestal Middle School, Clayton Avenue Elementary, Glenwood Elementary and Vestal Hills Elementary had some outlets which needed to be replaced and/or resampled in order to obtain results less than 15 parts per billion.
-Updated charts which show the reduced results can be accessed for these schools on the right.
+Beginning in 2023, New York State has reduced safe levels at 15 parts per billion (ppb) to 5 ppb.
+The EPA’s (Environmental Protection Agency) safe-level requirement is 15 ppb.
+Please find initial results for the New York State Department of Health's Lead Testing in School Drinking Water from Vestal Central School District buildings on the right of this web page.
+Vestal High School, Vestal Middle School, Clayton Avenue Elementary, Glenwood Elementary and Vestal Hills Elementary had some outlets and piping which needed to be replaced and/or resampled in order to obtain results less than 5 ppb.
+Updated charts showing the results are on the right.

 In addition, per the NYS Department of Health's guidance, the Superintendent re-identified which outlets at each school building meet the regulation criteria for sampling.
-The Superintendent determined that a portion of outlets, that had tested greater than 15 ppb in 2016, are beyond the scope of the regulation and took actions to ensure that these outlets will not be used for drinking or cooking.
+The Superintendent determined that a portion of outlets, that had tested greater 5 ppb, are beyond the scope of the regulation and took actions to ensure that these outlets will not be used for drinking or cooking.
 These outlets were then documented in a remedial action plan, which is retained on-site and describes the following actions:

 - The engineering controls in place to prevent consumption of the water from these outlets (i.e. signs in the science lab, custodial and technology faucets, locked doors to non-students areas such as custodial closets and hose bibs, etc.)